Raclino/theLastAlgoCourse/README.md

     "#, , , , , ,  , #",
     "#,S,#,#,#,#, #, #",
 ]
-We want to go from the starting position S to the exit E.
+We want to go from the starting position S to the end E.
 We cannot go throught wall.
 What are our base case ? :

 1. we are off the map